US RaceTronics: 2006 season

 For 2006 the team purchased the new Swift 016.a chassis (2006 was the first year that the Swift 016.a chassis was introduced into the series) and entered their sophomore year with driver David Martinez rejoining the team.
 Once again Martinez and the team enjoyed success as the 12-race schedule included 10 top-10 finishes, 1 of those was a top-3 finish.
 Martinez’s race finishing position averaged 6 gained positions.
 Major sponsors for the 2006 season included Telmex, Sub Hub, and Days Inn Canada.

 2007 season

 2007 included the expansion of US RaceTronics from a 1-car team to a 2-car operation.
 American Carl Skerlong and Mexican driver David Garza joined the team to compete in the 12-race series Champ Car Atlantic Championship Series schedule.
 In Portland the team announced that it would become the “junior team” for Pacific Coast Motorsports Champ Car team.
 The new partnership would share resources and capitalize on both west coast racing team operations.
 As the season concluded Skerlong’s performance was topped off by 4 top-10 race finishes, two of those were top-3 finishes.
 Garza’s performance included 4 top-10 race finishes.
-Major sponsors for the 2007 season included King Taco, Axtel, Mechanix, Meguiars, Madisa, and Tecate.
+Major sponsors for the 2007 season included King Taco, Axtel, Mechanix, Meguiar's, Madisa, and Tecate.
 The season concluded with Seneviratne being selected as the Champ Car Atlantic Series Team Owner of the Year for 2007.